Data Integration and Conflation

 Spatial data is increasingly important for competitive advantage.
 But, that data is frequently held in different places, in different formats and with different degrees of accuracy.

-Organizations need a single source of spatial truth, a central data set they can trust.
+Organisations need a single source of spatial truth, a central data set they can trust.

 Data integration, or conflation, takes the best of every data set and combines it into a consistent and reliable whole data set.